 Field-hunting tip

-Look in hydrothermal gold deposits in sedimentary rocks country — that is the host setting where gladkovskyite typically forms.
+Look in hydrothermal gold deposits in sedimentary rocks country, the host setting where gladkovskyite typically forms.
 If you start seeing realgar, orpiment, cinnabar in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.